Shawnee CityRide Rules and Regulations

 Shawnee CityRide provides rides to and from private residences, to businesses, to physician offices, and any other location inside the Shawnee City limits.
-As part of this program, 10/10 Taxi will also take eligible Shawnee residents to the Shawnee Mission Hospital Complex or to the Merriam Nutritional Center at the Irene French Community Center at 5701 Merriam Drive at no additional charge.
+As part of this program, 10/10 Taxi will also take eligible Shawnee residents to the Shawnee Mission Hospital Complex, the Merriam Nutritional Center at the Irene French Community Center at 5701 Merriam Drive or the Mission Transit Center at 5251 Johnson Drive at no additional charge.

 Outside the Service Area

 Rides outside the service area are not part of Shawnee CityRide.
-If a rider has a destination outside the City limits or to somewhere other than the Shawnee Mission Hospital Complex or to the Merriam Nutritional Center, the rider is responsible for paying any additional charges that may be incurred with 10/10 Taxi.
+If a rider has a destination outside the City limits or to somewhere other than the Shawnee Mission Hospital Complex, the Mission Transit Center or to the Merriam Nutritional Center, the rider is responsible for paying any additional charges that may be incurred with 10/10 Taxi.

 Calling for A Ride